sapegin/sweet/Readme.md

 }
 ```

-will be acessible via `$.common` context variable.
+will be accessible via `$.common` context variable.

 ---